grommet/grommet/src/js/components/FileInput/README.md

 **fileInput.background**

-The Box background prop for the container.
-Expects `string`.
+The background prop for the container.
+Expects `string | object`.

 Defaults to